surol/ng2-resrc/README.md

   ...
 }
 ```
-Where `field` is arbitrary input field caused this error.
-There are multiple errors possible per field, and multiple
+Where `field` is arbitrary input field name caused this error.
+There are multiple errors possible per field,
-fields with errors could be reported.
+and multiple fields with errors could be reported.
 The special field named `*` is reserved to report generic errors.

 The error handler appends a `fieldErrors` field to generic `ErrorResponse`, thus effectively converting it to
 `FieldErrorResponse` object.